-When you’ve lost one or more natural teeth, your oral health suffers as a result, and your self-confidence can take a big nosedive as well.
-While our East Amherst team can’t turn back the clock on your smile, we can provide the next best solution with state-of-the-art dental implants.
+When you’ve lost one or more natural teeth, your oral and overall health suffers as a result, and your self-confidence can take a big nosedive as well.
+While our East Amherst team can’t turn back the clock for your smile, we can provide the next best solution with state-of-the-art dental implants.

 Implants look, feel, and function just like original teeth, and their benefits can serve patients well for many, many years to come.
-Better yet, Dr. Shannon McCarthy offers the entire procedure (both surgical placement and final restoration) right here in-office for added convenience!
-Contact us today to schedule your first appointment, or if you have any questions we can help you with.
+Better yet, many times the entire procedure, both the surgical placement and final restoration can be performed right here in-office for added convenience!
+Contact us today to schedule your first appointment or if you have any questions we can help you with.
 New patients from Buffalo, NY and beyond are always welcomed.

 - First, you’ll need to undergo a consultation with our team so that we can determine whether or not dental implants are the right choice for you.
 Implants are successful because they replace both the white portion of your tooth that’s known as the crown and the root portion that keeps your jawbone healthy under the gum tissue.
 To support the implant, patients will need to have generally good oral health.